metagraph-dev/metagraph/docs/core_developer_guide/testing_guidelines.rst

 Be sure to read :ref:`our guidelines on plugin testing<plugin_testing>` and the :ref:`Plugin Author Guide<plugin_author_guide>`.

-We store test for the 3 plugin parts described in the :ref:`Plugin Author Guide<plugin_author_guide>` in 3 subdirectories of *metagraph/tests/*.
+We store tests for the 3 plugin parts described in the :ref:`Plugin Author Guide<plugin_author_guide>` in 3 subdirectories of *metagraph/tests/*.

 Tests for core plugin algorithms are stored in *metagraph/tests/algorithms/*.